What's in the 'Feeling and being sick' section?

 What anti-sickness medicines are available for people with pancreatic cancer?

 We have listed some of the anti-sickness medicines that are commonly used for pancreatic cancer.
 Other medicines may also be used.
 Speak to your doctor or nurse about the best ones for you.
-They are listed under their generic (general) names, not their brand names.
+They are listed here under their generic (general) names, not their brand names.

 - Domperidone helps food to pass through the stomach into the bowel.
 It comes as tablets or a liquid.

 - Metoclopramide blocks the part of your brain that controls being sick.
 It also helps food to pass through the stomach into the bowel.
 It comes as tablets, a liquid or an injection and can also be given through a syringe pump.
+A syringe pump (also called a syringe driver) provides a steady flow of medicines.
+It is a small battery operated machine that is attached to a needle inserted under the skin.

 - Prochlorperazine blocks the part of your brain that controls being sick.
 It comes as a tablet you swallow, a tablet that dissolves in your mouth, or an injection.